berkeley-stat159/project-delta/README.md

 ###2.
 Data Acquisition

+The following commends can be performed to obtain the data set used for analysis:

 - `make dataset`: Download and upzip ds005 file from openFMRI website.
 Be sure to have at least 17 gigabytes of storage space on your hard drive.